macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 88: January 14, 2020

+**Today's Progress**: #R7D88 Submitted a pull request for code review on Milestone-4 of our Rails project.
+Practice on Codewars: "", "". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 ## Day 87: January 13, 2020

 **Today's Progress**: #R7D87 65% of the Rails Udemy course completed.
-Also worket on Milestone-4 of our Rails project.
+Also worked on Milestone-4 of our Rails project.
 JS kata on Codewars: " The Secret World of Alex Mack", "Down in Fraggle Rock". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 **Thoughts:** Rank 431 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum